- Int'l & Global Studies+

 - Contact Us

-Associate Professor of Anthropology, Program Director of Sociology & Anthropology BS degree
+Associate Professor; Undergraduate Program Director for Sociology & Anthropology

 Christine Kray earned her Ph.D. in Anthropology from the University of Pennsylvania and her B.A. in Anthropology from New Mexico State University.
-Her research focuses on the Yucatec Maya of Belize and Mexico, and she uses ethnographic, oral historical, and archival methods to investigate topics of colonialism, globalization, religion, and evangelization.
-She teaches courses on The Ethnographic Imagination, Ritual and Performance, Immigration to the U.S., Culture and Politics in Latin America, Global Economy and the Grassroots, and Cuisine, Culture, and Power.
+A political anthropologist, her research has focused on the Yucatec Maya of Belize and Mexico, and she uses ethnographic, oral historical, and archival methods to critically examine colonialism, war, religion, and evangelization.
+She is currently working with archaeological colleagues on a book provisionally titled: The Caste War and the San Pedro Maya in British Honduras.
+Other ongoing projects examine U.S. presidential politics through the heuristics of ritual, symbol, performance, and myth-making.
+She teaches courses on: Immigration to the U.S., Culture and Politics in Latin America, The Ethnographic Imagination, Ritual and Performance, The Global Economy and the Grassroots, and Cuisine, Culture, and Power.

 2013.
 Review of Maya and Catholic Cultures in Crisis, by John D. Early.
 In: Journal of Anthropological Research 69:584-585.